Node monitoring (formerly basic monitoring)

 Serverless instances include two mongos nodes to ensure high availability.

-5. As needed, click the time range picker in the upper-right corner of the page to change the time range.
+5. Click the time range picker in the upper-right corner to change the time range as needed.

 6. To change the collection granularity, click Collection Granularity in the upper-left corner of a monitoring chart.

 7. View the monitoring data.
-Hover the pointer over a point on a trend chart to see detailed information for that metric at that time.
+Hover over a data point on a trend chart to see detailed metric information at that time.

-For descriptions of each monitoring item, see Monitoring items and metrics.
+For descriptions of monitoring items, see Monitoring items and metrics.

 Related documents